-These 10 unspoilt and almost-secret Thai islands are the perfect antidote to the well-worn tourist trails around Phuket and Koh Samui.
-As a major tourism destination in South East Asia, Thailand hosts a great choice of attractive places to stay.
-As the country is bordered by two large bodies of water – the Andaman Sea to the west, and the Gulf of Thailand to the east – there’s over 300 islands, most of them uninhabited, but a handful of them are already world-wide famous as dream-holiday destinations – with crowds to match the fame.
+These secret islands in Thailand are excellent alternatives to the well-worn tourist trails around Koh Samui and Phuket.
+As a major tourism destination in Southeast Asia, Thailand hosts a great choice of attractive places to stay.
+As the country is bordered by two large bodies of water – the Andaman Sea to the west, and the Gulf of Thailand to the east – there are over 300 islands, most of them uninhabited, but a handful of them are already world-famous as dream holiday destinations – with crowds to match the fame.

 If following the crowds isn’t your idea of a relaxing holiday, check out these smaller islands that have started to develop their infrastructure to accommodate visitors from abroad.
-As always, backpackers are the pathfinders of new exotic places, and the Thai islands on display below will certainly become extremely popular one day soon… to beat the crowds, you should visit them while they are still barely known.
+As always, backpackers are the pathfinders of new exotic places, and the Thai islands in this list will certainly become very popular soon.
+To beat the crowds, you should visit them while they are relatively unknown.

 - Ang Thong Adventure Tour